GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

 **Ivory**: Ivory currently disallows heap-based data structures, as is often encouraged for safety-critical embedded systems.[^jpl] Thus, Ivory is unsuitable for some programs with dynamic memory requirements (e.g., servers).
 All dynamic allocation in Ivory is on the stack.
-In the future, allocation regions may be added.
+In the future, memory region memory management may be added.

-There is no reference aliasing in Ivory, and references are mutable by default.
+The only reference aliasing in Ivory is implicit, e.g., when two function arguments are the same parameter.

 Ivory also does not have sum types, although they can be approximated to some extent using macros.